Azure-Samples/Cross-Tenant-Communication-Using-Azure-Service-Bus/README.md

 Each subdirectory contains a stubbed version of the local.settings.json files which can be modified to run the Azure functions locally.
 To configure settings in Azure, update the Application Settings.

-*Note* The AzureDefaultCredential enumerates through multiple settings before hitting the Azure CLI credential!
+*Note* The DefaultAzureCredential enumerates through multiple settings before hitting the Azure CLI credential!
 This is why we recommend doing an az login -t <tenant ID> to grant the correct credential when doing local Functions development.
 More can be read here: https://github.com/Azure/azure-sdk-for-net/issues/30961

 ## Team Moon Raccoon